spacetelescope/jwst/docs/jwst/references_general/explain_rmaps.rst

 The pre-fetch also enables CRDS to report on all reference file assignment and availability problems a pipeline will encounter in a single CAL run.
-This is required in I&T scenarios where the cadence of testing is roughly once per week and there is a need to
+This is required in I&T scenarios where the total number of pipeline runs is very limited (often weekly) so solving as many reference file issues per run as possible is needed.

-While the prefetch runs for onsite users,  since the default CRDS configuration points to a complete CRDS cache,  no downloads will occurr.
+While the prefetch runs for onsite users,  since the default CRDS configuration points to a complete CRDS cache,  no downloads will occur.

 Step Method .get_reference_file()
 ---------------------------------